JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_1_linux_administration/README.md

 ...
 ```

 Luckily this is less bad than it looks.
 We got one active internet connection and then a huge number of active sockets.
-Lets try something.
+Let's try something.
 Open up another terminal and use to ping Google again.
 While you keep that running run netstat one more time.

 I use netstat also when I want to discover the application that is using a particular port.
 In software development
 this is sometimes necessary when I inadvertently assign the same port number two multiple applications.